hightechu/hightechu-discord-bot/GETTING_STARTED_TEAM_MEMBERS.md

 ### Business Member

-The business member is in charge of cultivating the minumum viable product of the Discord Bot into a digestible format.
-They will help create the Discord Bot Pitch and help delagete tasks and priorities.
+The business member is in charge of cultivating the minimum viable product of the Discord Bot into a digestible format.
+They will help create the Discord Bot Pitch and help delegate tasks and priorities.

 ## Conclusion